 Our office is conveniently located in historic Old Town Takoma Park, two blocks from the Washington, D.C.
 Takoma Metro Station (red line).

 Types of Internships

-- Advocacy and communications: Interns will work closely with fellows and staff on various forms of outreach and communications, including but not limited to: assisting volunteers advocating for election reform on the local level, media relations, online organizing, list building, supporter management, social media, and blogging.
-Interns should have strong written and verbal communication skills, as well as an outgoing personality.
-Prior knowledge and experience with either social media or advocacy a plus.
-Interns should possess a demonstrated commitment to voting rights issues and/ or the electoral reforms highlighted at FairVote.org and FairVoteAction.org
+- Advocacy and Communications: Interns will work closely with staff on various forms of outreach, organizing, and communications, including but not limited to: assisting advocates for election reform at the local, state, and national levels; media relations; online organizing; list building; supporter management; social media; and blogging.
+Helpful qualities include strong written and verbal communication skills and an outgoing personality.
+Prior experience with organizing, social media, and advocacy a plus.
+Interns should possess a commitment to election reforms and voting rights issues highlighted at FairVote.org, FairVoteAction.org, PromoteOurVote.com, and Representation2020.com.

 - Legal: Interns will work closely with staff to actively engage in researching, writing legal memos, and assisting in writing amicus briefs.
 Interns also have the opportunity to get involved with advocacy, social media outreach, and fundraising.
 An ideal legal intern is a 2L or 3L with excellent research and writing skills.
 Interns must also have a strong interest in promoting voting systems that achieve an alternative to winner-take-all elections.
 Furthermore, interns should possess a demonstrated commitment to voting rights issues and electoral reform.

 - Development: FairVote has been successful in securing foundation grants and major gifts from individual donors.
 We have an active Board of Directors and regularly host large and small fundraising events.
 Development interns will work with our executive director and development staff on all aspects of development, providing them with useful experience that can be applied at other non-profit jobs later on.